Overview

 Easy - Moderate - Difficult - Expert

 You can start hiking up Ryten from two different parking lots.
-In both parking areas, it is very clear where the trail starts.
+On both parkings, it is very clear where the trail starts.
 You follow the trail through the meadow and flowers, towards the mountain ahead until the trail turns right.
 From here, you just keep on following the trail until you start the first climb.
-Don’t forget to look around after the first climb, because you already get a stunning view of the valley.
+Don’t forget to look around after the first climb, because you already get a stunning view over the valley.

 At the top of the first climb, the trail flattens out a bit and continues west.
 Along the way, you will walk across some wooden platforms to help you over the muddy and wet ground in some areas and to protect the vegetation.

-Once you’ve past Forsvatnet lake on your left side, you will see that the trail splits up.
+Once you’ve past a lake on your left side, you will see that the trail splits up.
 If you turn right, you will go to a shelter cabin.
 Just keep going straight and follow the sign to Ryten.
 A little further, you will see that the trail splits again.
-If you turn left here, you’ll hike towards Kvalvika beach or you can turn right and take the direct route straight to the top of Ryten.
+This is where you can choose to make a detour along Kvalvika beach or go straight to the top of Ryten.

 If you don’t want to go to Kvalvika, you keep right and start the second and final climb to the top uphill.
 From the first summit you reach on Ryten, you can enjoy an incredible view over Kvalvika beach.
 But don’t forget to walk a little further to the right, to the actual summit of Ryten.
 From here, you can have some more incredible views over the ocean and the surrounding mountains and valleys.

-Note: A little before the actual Ryten peak, there is a rock where you can sit or hang on the edge.
+Note: A little before the actual summit of Ryten, there is a rock where you can sit or hang on the edge.
 If you get the right angle, it will look like there’s nothing beneath you.
 Please, be careful, because it still quite near the edge.

 No time to read now?